Skip to content

 # Switch to specific branch

-Behavior: - Updates the Wokfile configuration to reflect new branch assignments - Commits submodule state changes to umbrella repository - Skips repos with switch in their skip_for list (unless explicitly targeted)
+Behavior: - Update the Wokfile configuration to reflect new branch assignments - Commit submodule state changes to the umbrella repository - Skip repos with switch in their skip_for list (unless explicitly targeted)

 Synchronization Commands⚓︎